Flying-Toast/qiyi_smartcube_protocol/README.md

 fe zz XX XX XX XX XX zz zz zz zz zz zz ...
 ```

-*Not all* types of cube->app messages need to be ACKed - see the "Needs ACK?" section in the respective command's descriptions.
+*Not all* types of cube->app messages need to be ACKed all the time - see the "Needs ACK?" section in the respective command's descriptions.

-TODO: seems like state change notifs only need to get ACKed sometimes?
-Maybe there's a field in the state change command to request an ACK?

 ## Cube Hello
 |Command|Direction|Needs ACK?|